New Clark City

-New Clark City is a planned community currently undergoing development, located within the Clark Special Economic Zone in the towns of Bamban and Capas in Tarlac province, Philippines.
-It has an area of approximately 9450 ha and will accommodate up to 1.2 million people.
-It is owned and managed by the Bases Conversion and Development Authority (BCDA).
+New Clark City is a planned community currently undergoing development, owned and managed by the Bases Conversion and Development Authority (BCDA).
+It is located within the Clark Freeport and Special Economic Zone in the municipalities of Bamban and Capas in Tarlac, Philippines.
+It covers an area of approximately 9450 ha and is designed to accommodate up to 1.2 million people.

 History

 Conceptualization

 New Clark City, initially known as Clark Green City was first planned, designed and founded by the Bases Conversion Development Authority (BCDA) under the administration of then-BCDA President and CEO Arnel Paciano Casanova in 2012.
 The then-proposal was met with skepticism from some high-ranking government officials due to the development's proposed location being remote.
 Casanova envisioned a new metropolis north of Metro Manila to be the first green and smart metropolis of the country.
-Mr. Casanova was moved to build the new city as a response to the challenges of climate change which placed Metro Manila and many Philippine coastal cities at risk.
-This was witnessed in the massive floods in Metro Manila during Typhoon Ondoy in 2009 and the destruction of Tacloban City during Typhoon Yolanda in 2013.
+Casanova was moved to build the new city as a response to the challenges of climate change which placed Metro Manila and many Philippine coastal cities at risk.
+This was witnessed in the massive floods in Metro Manila during Typhoon Ketsana in 2009 and the destruction of Tacloban City during Typhoon Haiyan in 2013.
 The imminent threats of climate change made the movement of new communities to higher and safer ground.
 This will be a development with numerous parks and wide and tree-shaded pedestrian lanes with the application of innovative technologies to run the city.
 It was also a response to the hellish gridlock that Metro Manila has been experiencing and the imperative of making mobility better and dignified for citizens.
 He also envisioned the development to be free of gated communities to discourage heavy traffic.

 The BCDA held a design competition for the master conceptual development plan for Clark Green City with AECOM coming up with the winning design in 2015.
 Members of the screening committee included notable local and international urban planners and designers such as: Andrea Dorotan and Paul Letana of Bases Conversion Development Authority; Jezreel Apelar of Urban Land Institute; Julia Nebrija of World Bank; Grace Ramos of the University of the Philippines; Stephen Gray of Harvard University, Fadi Masoud of Massachusetts Institute of Technology and, Mary Anne Ocampo of international design firm Sasaki.

-The city was officially founded on April 11, 2016 with the late President Aquino and Mr. Casanova breaking ground and leading the ceremonies and attended by international and local dignitaries and business leaders.
+The city was officially founded on April 11, 2016 with the late President Aquino and Casanova breaking ground and leading the ceremonies and attended by international and local dignitaries and business leaders.